lim74/LncDC/README.md

 conda install -c bioconda viennarna
 ```

-5. Deactivate the environment when the prediction or training is done.
+5. You can deactivate the environment when the prediction or training is done.
 ```
 conda deactivate
 ```